Drawing Angles In Standard Position

 Before delving into drawing angles, it's crucial to grasp the Cartesian plane and the unit circle.
 The Cartesian plane, also known as the coordinate plane, is a two-dimensional plane formed by two perpendicular number lines, the x-axis and the y-axis.
 The point where they intersect is the origin (0, 0).

 The unit circle is a circle with a radius of 1 unit, centered at the origin.
-It plays a crucial role in trigonometry because the coordinates of any point on the unit circle are directly related to the trigonometric functions (sine, cosine, and tangent) of the angle formed by the positive x-axis and the line connecting the origin to that point.
+It matters a lot in trigonometry because the coordinates of any point on the unit circle are directly related to the trigonometric functions (sine, cosine, and tangent) of the angle formed by the positive x-axis and the line connecting the origin to that point.

 Drawing Positive Angles (Counter-clockwise Rotation)